Cabinet of Bjarni Benediktsson (2017)

 The Cabinet of Bjarni Benediktsson, nicknamed “The DAC government” (DAC stjórnin) or “The Kópavogur government” (Kópavogsstjórnin), was formed on 11 January 2017, following the 2016 parliamentary election.
 The cabinet was led by Bjarni Benediktsson of the Independence Party, who served as Prime Minister of Iceland.

 The cabinet was a coalition government consisting the Independence Party, Viðreisn and Bright Future.
 Together they held 32 of the 63 seats in the Parliament of Iceland and served as a majority government.
 In the cabinet, there were eleven ministers where six were from the Independence Party, three were from Viðreisn and two were from Bright Future.

+The government collapsed in September after Bright Future withdrew following a scandal involving Bjarni and his father, which triggered the 2017 Icelandic parliamentary election.